aurorascharff/rsc-workshop/STEPS-6h.md

 - Kode search component: default full page reload, could be a plain filter but we want to use the url, defaultvalue.
 Vi skal fikse det litt senere.
 - Kode contact list: extract to property and move await, filter, could do this on the server
 - Kode contact button: dont need to mark as use client.
 Why?
 Reload hvis det feiler.
 Legg til likevel.
 Husk å fikse href med q.
-- Excalidraw tree, minimalt med JS på client.
+- Excalidraw: tree, minimalt med JS på client.
 Etterhvert som vi skalerer blir dette viktigere.

 ## App: Add transition and ContactButton sidebar